micers/Chaffer/README.txt

 him a row and column and expecting him to reply with the correct ERKEL.

+Another use of the grill might be to share secret keys.
+Once your friend has a copy of your grill you can always tell him a start and end ERKEL and know that he should understand that to be the key to be used when generating the next grill.
+For example if I sent something like "KEY 001B 001G" then you would go to the grill and starting witn 001B read the next secret key sequence from there to 001G.

-The additional uses of this matrix are left to the imagination of the user ;).
+The additional uses of the grill are left to the imagination of the user ;).
 There are many.

 Keep your difficulties, your keys and your file sizes to